 The Y knows that bringing about positive change starts with bringing the right people to the table.
 Together we embrace the opportunities created by public-private partnerships, making the world a better place will become everyone’s responsibility—as it should be.

-With more than 25 years of commitment, $25.6 million in gifts and countless lives and Y facilities transformed, our relationship with Dr. Phillips Charities speaks for itself.
+With more than 30 years of commitment, more than $42.2 million in gifts and countless lives and Y facilities transformed, our relationship with Dr. Phillips Charities speaks for itself.
 In 2003, the Y was named a major beneficiary of their foundation.
 With their help, we launched Safe Start, a youth swim program to combat childhood drownings across Central Florida.
 Most important, they helped the Y of Central Florida transform into a leading association within the Y movement.

 Florida Hospital and the Y are teaming up to improve the wellbeing our community.
 With like missions which focus on health of the whole person in spirit, mind and body, we are partnering on Healthy 100 initiatives to promote cultures of wellness and the prevention of chronic disease.
 In 3 of our Ys, we host Healthy 100 Kids on-site programs.
 We jointly make Y Diabetes Prevention Programs, family membership benefits and health education accessible to our employees.
 And, Florida Hospital is a gracious sponsor of our annual Y Celebration of Prayer which convenes the community in faith.

 With Healthy Lives in mind, they invested $9.2 million in creating a healthier community.
 In 1999, the YMCA of Central Florida was granted operations of the Peggy and Philip B. Crosby Wellness Center and Health & Wellness YMCA Family Center in Oviedo, formerly managed by the foundation.